MassDotMoney/nested-ledger-plugin/README.md

 # Load the plugin into a Nano S

-You may also manually load the plugin into a Nano S (only) by following this [guide](https://developers.ledger.com/docs/nano-app/load/).
+It is also possible to sideload the plugin into a Nano S (only) by following this [guide](https://developers.ledger.com/docs/nano-app/load/).

-*Note: You may find an APDU for a transaction in `./apdus/transferFrom`.
-Use it to make sure the plugin doesn't blind-sign.*
+*Note: You may find APDU's for a transaction in `./apdus/transferFrom`.
+Use the file to make sure the plugin doesn't blind-sign.
+Remember to open the app. ;)*